-Due to the short period between the company acquisition and the preparation of the consolidated financial statements 2015, no purchase price allocation nor impairment test were conducted in the previous year for the reporting year 2015.
+\Due to the short period between the company acquisition and the preparation of the consolidated financial statements 2015, no purchase price allocation nor impairment test were conducted in the previous year for the reporting year 2015.

 The cash flow forecasts depend heavily on the estimation of future sales revenues.
 The management of the respective cash-generating unit expects a varied development of sales within its planning horizon.
 Sales revenue figures in the detailed planning period of the cash-generating units for the Access segment are based on average annual sales growth rates of between 0.4% and 5.8% (prior year: between 0.8% and 4.9%).
+Sales revenue figures in the detailed planning period of the cash-generating units for the Access and 4.9%).
 Sales revenue figures in the detailed planning period of the cash-generating units for the Applications segment are based on average annual sales growth rates of between 0.5% and 8.1% (prior year: between 0.5% and 6.4%).